skillstopractice/notes/src/_posts/2025-05-20-bluesky-business-model-risk-factors.md

 - I'm not suggesting that I think that the Bluesky team operates from bad will or has hidden intentions -- I accept at face value and my experience tells me from what I've seen that this team very much wants to have atproto outlast them.

-- I'm not trying to suggest that I have any meaningful leverage in announcing that I'm leaving Bluesky, nor am I trying to suggest that such a move would be permanent.

 - I'm not trying to advocate for *full decentralization* in the way that Mastodon/ActivityPub adherants have done, nor am I trying to suggest that I believe Mastodon has a sustainable business model that scales to world scale.

 - I'm not trying to say that ad revenue is inherently a bad idea for Bluesky as a company -- it is only that they currently occupy the role as the sole network operator for a ubiquitous global communication network.
 If there was enough viable microblogging going on atop atproto that you could pull Bluesky out of the ecosystem and still have the remaining providers retain comparable levels of network effects, then it doesn't matter what Bluesky's position on ad revenue is.